rehambhere2020/examApp/README.md

 ################################################
--login studunt and doctor
+* login studunt and doctor
--register student
+- register student
 - Determine All Permissions
 -create new Exam
 -Display all Quastion